About

 Their flash of inspiration led to the re-discovery of an age-old but very clever Filipino dining practice much better than styro lunch packs – banana leaves!
 Equally clever, their “banana insight” inspired the birth of BINALOT Fiesta Foods.

 Today, the “adobo pride” is being proven right.
-In just a little more than 12 years (and without the international financial resources of multinationals), BINALOT has grown from a humble stall in Shaw to a 40 franchise-strong major franchise player competing with the fastfood icons.
+In just a little more than 10 years (and without the international financial resources of multinationals), BINALOT has grown from a humble stall in Shaw to a 37 store-strong major franchise player competing with the fastfood icons.
 8 out of 10 are franchise stores, proof of the solid BINALOT franchise formula.
-An early testament to its potential was mall giant SM’s offer in 1998 to locate in SM Southmall and SM Megamall, just 2 years old in the business.

-BINALOT’s ultimate vision to become the number one, truly Filipino fast food restaurant (or as it creatively puts it “ANG PAMBANSANG TSIBUGAN”) reflects not so much its business ambition as its belief, its ADVOCACY in fact, that Filipino food is among the best, that local menu is world-class menu and that a truly Filipino fast food concept (not just the clones) can go global.
+BINALOT’s ultimate vision to be the preferred Truly Filipino Quick Service Restaurant in the Philippines reflects not so much its business ambition as its belief, its ADVOCACY in fact, that Filipino food is among the best, that local menu is world-class menu and that a truly Filipino fast food concept (not just the clones) can go global.

 The same Advocacy believes also in developing young small-to-medium entre-Pinoys, just as they were in 1996, to propagate wealth.
 Hence, BINALOT franchise packages have been so designed as to multiply individual entrepreneurship – the real key to national economic progress.